• Skip to primary navigation

 Rosé Wine Tasting Party Decorations

-Since I always love to bring a little bit of humor to my parties, I printed out "rosé cleanse" to decorate the wall (you can see it in the 2nd picture of the post).
-That is my kind of cleanse!
+Since I always love to bring a little bit of humor to my parties, I printed out “rosé cleanse” to decorate the wall as I mentioned above.

 I printed out the letters and then used spray adhesive to add floral fabric before cutting it out.
 I just taped it to the wall.
 For most of my parties, a wall sign near the food table is the largest decoration I will do.